nickcellura/nickcellura/README.md

 The user needs to authenticate using their Google username and password.
 Formula automatically pulls all google sheets under the folder:
 > Model Analysis

+All sheets appear for selection under the sheets row.
+![]main_screen.png

 ### Sheet selection